gcziprusz/NeuralNest/dict.md

     - TBD
 - do calculus
     - TBD
+- Double descent
+  - Is  the observation that as model complexity increases beyond the interpolation threshold, the test error initially increases but then decreases again.
 - derivative
     - In calculus, the derivative of a function represents the rate at which the function's value changes with respect to its input variable.
 It provides information about how the function behaves locally around a specific point, such as whether it is increasing, decreasing, or stationary at that point.
 - differentiable programming